zaataylor/wikiref/README.md

 ### Anatomy of a Reference

 A reference is represented by a relatively simple data structure.
-It is a JavaScript object that consists of `text`, `links`, `hash`, and `id` properties. `text` is a string containing the text of the reference as it appears on the topic page. `links` is an array containing the `href` values of each _external_ link included in the specific reference text; currently internal links aren't captured. `hash` is a SHA-1 hash of the normalized `document.baseURI` concatenated with `text` using the `|` character as a separator. `id` is an incrementing integer value that indicates the order in which a reference was extracted.
+It is a JavaScript object that consists of `text`, `links`, `hash`, and `id` properties. `text` is a string containing the text of the reference as it appears on the topic page. `links` is an array containing the `href` values of each _external_ link included in the specific reference text; currently non-external links aren't captured. `hash` is a SHA-1 hash of the normalized `document.baseURI` concatenated with `text` using the `|` character as a separator. `id` is an incrementing integer value that indicates the order in which a reference was extracted.

 ### Capturing References